siddharthsachdeva2835/webpack-docs/asset_management/README.md

 ```

 Import **data.xml** file to index.js and log the Data on the console.
-Re-run the npm run build command and open index.html.
+Re-run the **npm run build** command and open **index.html**.
 If you look at the console in your developer tools, you should be able to see your imported data being logged to the console!